joelpick/maternal_effects/README.md

 ### Data

 - Contains two folders
-    - Raw with all raw data files for ...
+    - Raw with all raw data files
     - Intermediate with all processed files

 ### extract

-- Contains files needed to produce data extraction from figures
+- Contains files needed to re-produce data extraction from figures

 ### Figures